I’ve been a grilling enthusiast for over ten years, and I’ve tried all sorts of grills and smokers.

 What Fuel Does Big Green Egg Use?

-Big Green Egg uses lump charcoal to achieve the ideal cooking temperature.
+Big Green Egg uses charcoal to achieve the ideal cooking temperature.

 How Long Do You Cook Steak on the Big Green Egg?